-Have you ever seen white, powdery, fluffy stuff growing on your fig leaves?
+Have you ever seen powdery mildew on a fiddle leaf fig?
+This can look like white, powdery, fluffy stuff growing on your fig leaves.

 Your mind might immediately jump to mold because it does look a lot like the fluffy mold you might get on bread or fruit left out too long.